 - Letter with outcome to be sent within one week of Appeal

-If your complaint is about the Chief Executive or the Trustees of the Royal Association for Deaf People you need to contact the Chair of the organisation and he/she will advise you of the procedure that will be followed and the associated timescales.
+If your complaint is about the Office of the Chief Executive or the Trustees of the Royal Association for Deaf People you need to contact the Chair of the organisation who will advise you of the procedure that will be followed and the associated timescales.

 For certain RAD services, a complaint can be made to other authorities.

-If you have a complaint about a Communication Professional provided by RAD we recommended that you use our in-house feedback & escalation process – and the RAD Complaints Procedure.
+Should you have a complaint about a Communication Professional provided by RAD we recommended that you use our in-house feedback and escalation process; and the RAD Complaints Procedure.

-If you are unhappy with the outcome of this process, a formal complaint may be lodged with the National Registers for Communication Professionals working with Deaf and Deafblind people (NRCPD).
-Complaints to the NRCPD can be made in writing or by video letter.
+If you are unhappy with the outcome of this process, a formal complaint may be lodged with an external professional body.

-For more details and information please visit: http://www.nrcpd.org.uk/page.php?content=62
+For more details and information about the complaints procedures for the NRCPD and RBSLI please visit:

 Community Support Services